Derma Sciences Medihoney Calcium Alginate Dressing

 • Do not use Medihoney:

-• On third degree burns n With patients that have a known sensitivity to honey or any other component parts specific to each dressing
+• On third-degree burns and With patients that have a known sensitivity to honey or any other component parts specific to each dressing

 • To control heavy bleeding